CEO & Founder of Chestnut Mortgage. NMLS #2687968. · Jul 31, 2025

 The mortgage landscape is complex, with rates shifting based on economic conditions, credit profiles, and loan details, but borrowers can control more than they might think.
 (Chestnut Mortgage) A stellar credit score (740+) and substantial down payment help secure lower rates, while Chestnut’s AI technology provides an additional edge in rate optimization.

-Fannie Mae’s projection of 5.9% rates in 2026 represents meaningful improvement from today’s levels, but the 2.6% home price appreciation and continued rent payments often extend the break-even period to 18-24 months.
-(Nevada County Mortgage) (Fannie Mae)
+The projection of mid-5% rates by 2027 represents meaningful improvement from current levels, but continued home price appreciation and rent payments often extend the break-even period to 18–24 months.
+(Norada Real Estate) (NAR)

 Chestnut’s AI-driven platform provides a consistent advantage regardless of timing, typically reducing rates by 0.5 percentage points through our technology that compares over 100 lenders in real-time.
 (Chestnut Mortgage) This technological edge, combined with our refinancing capabilities, means you’re not locked into today’s rates permanently.